bdamay/django-bcf-manager/README.md

 You should then have

 vuecli app running  at http://localhost:8080/ django app running at http://localhost:8000/

 ### Notes

-Repository provides the full django project in myproject folder, it might not suit your needs.
+Repository provides the full django project in "myproject" folder, it might not suit your needs.
-You can of course use your project instead and keep only the django app and frontend.
+You can of course use your own project instead and keep only the django app and frontend or whatever you want to use.
-Make sure you provide correct information into your setting files mostly regarding webpackloader ans VueJS.
+Make sure you provide correct information regarding webpackloader ans VueJS into your setting files if you want VueJS to work properly.

 ### Deploiement